• Skip to primary navigation

 • Different-sized bread pans will vary in cooking time.
 However, the recipe is based on a standard 9 X 5-inch loaf pan.

-• Similarly, silicone pans tend to cook food more quickly, so keep that in mind.
+• Similarly, silicone pans cook food more quickly, so keep that in mind.

 • Line a bread pan with parchment paper as another option if you don't have a silicone bread pan.